Driven to failure: the demise of Eggesford Estate

 He does not care very much for the place and spends comparatively little time there.

-Lord Portsmouth had acquired a small fortune, about £40 million today, through marriage; thousands of acres of his Scottish estate had been sold; the Eggesford Estate had already been diminished; but, it was not enough.
+Lord Portsmouth had acquired a small fortune thorough marriage, about £40 million today; thousands of acres of his Scottish estate had been sold; the Eggesford Estate had already been diminished for profit; but, it wasn’t enough.
 The estate went under the hammer and was bought principally for its timber.

-The demise was largely blamed on the higher taxes that had been brought in by the Liberal Government as part of the 1909 ‘People’s Budget’
+The sale was largely blamed on the higher taxes that had been brought in by the Liberal Government as part of the 1909 ‘People’s Budget’.

 The sale of the Eggesford estate is another ill sign of the times.
 How gleeful the Government must be that they have succeeded in rooting the Wallop family at length out of Devonshire!
 They will now no doubt be able to boast with pride that, the Prime Minister having driven the owner of Eggesford out of the Government, the Chancellor of the Exchequer has nobly completed the rout by turning him out of the West of England!

-When the Red Earl died in 1917, the Earldom’s Devon interests were briefly revived through John Wallop, the 7th Earl who lived at Barton House, Morchard Bishop.
+When the Red Earl died in 1917, the earldom’s Devon interests were briefly revived through John Wallop, the 7th Earl who lived at Barton House, Morchard Bishop.
+Lapford villagers were pleased to have the earl as an even closer neighbour.